navcul3108/DuplicateImagesDetector/README.md

 Detect all duplicate images on large dataset using Hadoop and Skein Hash function family.
 #### **Author**: Giang Van Luc
 ## Idea
-Read content of eachfile, then hash with Skein algorithm.
+Read content of each file, then hash with Skein algorithm.
 Images whose hash output are the same will be duplicate.
 Group it with Hadoop MapReduce.
 ## Requirements
     1. Hadoop is installed and configured on your computer
     2.